a-ws-m/markdown-cv/index.md

 Served as company Chief of Automation, responsible for:

-- Coordinating all other subgroups' (25 people total) software for electrical components
+- Coordinating all other subgroups' (25 people total) software for electrical components;
-- Designing centralised control system and software for production line control and automation
+- Designing centralised control system and software for production line control and automation.

 Developed serial communication hub using Arduino and server software using Flask for remote control.